numediart/EEGLearn-Pytorch/README.md

 | Taken from [Bashivan et al. 2016](https://arxiv.org/pdf/1511.06448.pdf)|

-This implementation aiming to present a pytorch implementation of the mentionned works, the functions related to the images creation have directly been copied and pasted from [original github](https://github.com/pbashivan/EEGLearn) in the Utils_Bashivan.py script.
+This implementation aiming to present a pytorch implementation of the mentioned works, the functions related to the creation of the images have directly been copied and pasted from [original github](https://github.com/pbashivan/EEGLearn) in the Utils_Bashivan.py script.
 The rest of the implementation has been totally recoded with Pytorch lib.

 ## Requirements

-In order to run the codes, the following librairies (and their corresponding dependencies) have to been installed:
+In order to run the codes, the following libraries (and their corresponding dependencies) have to been installed:

 - Python     3.7
 - Pytroch     1.3.1
 - Cudatoolkit     10.1.243
 - Cudnn     7.6.3

 Installation with pip: `pip install -r requirements.txt`